dinosaure/blogger/articles/smtp_1.md

 emails, some will use this DNS resolver to resolve the MX field and to know where the email server where we have to send our emails is located.

-Fortunately, the Robur association builds and distributes unikernels for you.
+Fortunately, the [Robur][robur] association builds and distributes unikernels for you.
 We could look at how to build a unikernel here but we'll concentrate on deployment.
 So you can download the image (`bin/resolver.hvt`) here:

 [https://builds.osau.re/job/dns-resolver/build/latest/][dns-resolver]